SlackBuffer/blockchain-web/Go/TGPL.md

 - ***blank identifier***
     - `_`
     - It may be used whenever syntax requires a variable name but program logic does not
-- Declare a string variable
-    1. `s := ""`
-        - can be used only within a function, not for package-level variables
-    2. `var s string`
-        - relies on default initialization to the zero value
-    3. `var s = ""`
-        - rarely used except when declaring multiple variables
-    4. `var s string = ""`
-        - explicit about the variable's type
-        - redundant when variable type is the same as that of the initial value
-        - necessary when they are not of the same type
-    - Functions and other package-level entities may be declared **in any order**
-    - (`const`, `var`) Declarations may appear at package level(so the names are visible throughout the package) or within a function(so the names are visible only within that function)
 - Documentation
     - `godoc -http=:8080`
     - `go doc strconv.Atoi`